Diffuse idiopathic skeletal hyperostosis (DISH)

 - Disability.
 Loss of range of motion in the affected joint can make it difficult to use that joint.
 For instance, DISH in your shoulder can make it difficult to use your arm.

 - Difficulty swallowing.
 Bone spurs in the neck can put pressure on your esophagus.
-The pressure from bone spurs can also cause a hoarse voice or sleep apnea, a sleep disorder in which you stop breathing repeatedly.
+The pressure from bone spurs can also cause a hoarse voice or sleep apnea, a sleep disorder in which you stop breathing repeatedly during sleep.
 Rarely, this can become serious and might require surgery to remove the bone spurs.

-If you have signs and symptoms common to DISH, make an appointment with your family doctor or a general practitioner.
+You're likely to start by seeing your family doctor or a general practitioner.
 After an initial evaluation, your doctor might refer you to a specialist such as a rheumatologist, physiatrist, orthopedic surgeon or neurologist.

 Here's some information to help you get ready for your appointment.